Fire ecology

+History

+Fire has played a major role in shaping the world's vegetation.
+The biological process of photosynthesis began to concentrate the atmospheric oxygen needed for combustion during the Devonian approximately 350 million years ago.
+Then, approximately 125 million years ago, fire began to influence the habitat of land plants.

+In the 20th century ecologist Charles Cooper made a plea for fire as an ecosystem process.

 Fire components

 A fire regime describes the characteristics of fire and how it interacts with a particular ecosystem.
 Its "severity" is a term that ecologists use to refer to the impact that a fire has on an ecosystem.
 It is usually studied using tools such as remote sensing which can detect burned area estimates, severity and fire risk associated with an area.
 Ecologists can define this in many ways, but one way is through an estimate of plant mortality.

-Fire can burn at three levels.
+Fires can burn at three elevation levels.
 Ground fires will burn through soil that is rich in organic matter.
-Surface fires will burn through dead plant material that is lying on the ground.
-Crown fires will burn in the tops of shrubs and trees.
+Surface fires will burn through living and dead plant material at ground level.
+Crown fires will burn through the tops of shrubs and trees.
 Ecosystems generally experience a mix of all three.

-Fires will often break out during a dry season, but in some areas wildfires may also commonly occur during a time of year when lightning is prevalent.
+Fires will often break out during a dry season, but in some areas wildfires also commonly occur during times of year when lightning is prevalent.
 The frequency over a span of years at which fire will occur at a particular location is a measure of how common wildfires are in a given ecosystem.
 It is either defined as the average interval between fires at a given site, or the average interval between fires in an equivalent specified area.